isomerpages/nparks-heritagetrees/_tree-profiles/Sea Almond (HT 2017 290).md

 <p>The timber can be used for houses and boat building while various parts of the plant are used in folk medicine from relieving rheumatic joints to dysentery.</p>

-<p>In 1963, it was recorded that then Prime Minister Lee Kuan Yew planted a Sea Almond at Pasir Panjang Park.
-Though the tree planted by PM Lee cannot be definitively located, it is believed that this Heritage Sea Almond was also planted during the time.
-Hence, it was estimated to be greater than 57 years of age and had a girth of 3.1 m when it was endorsed as a Heritage Tree in 2020.</p>
+<p>This Heritage Tree was estimated to be greater than 50 years of age and had a girth of 3.6 m when it was endorsed as a Heritage Tree in 2017.</p>

 <p>For more information on this species, please refer to NParks Flora &amp; Fauna Web profile<a href="https://www.nparks.gov.sg/florafaunaweb/flora/3/1/3181">here</a> .</p>